Block Image

 {}

-Create a sub-package event, and inside it the following class:
+Create a sub-package called event and within it, define the following class:

 @Configuration